 | SC/ST/OBC – PH | 118-100 (Expected) | 120-107 | 104-93 |

-Minimum Marks Required in NEET for MBBS Government College 2026: The qualifying cutoff (minimum to appear in counselling) is different from the actual cutoff required for government MBBS seats.
+Minimum Marks Required in NEET for Government College 2026: The qualifying cutoff (minimum to appear in counselling) is different from the actual cutoff required for government MBBS seats.
 For top government MBBS colleges (AIIMS, MAMC, CMC Vellore): You need 650+ marks in NEET-UG 2026 (General category).
 For state government MBBS colleges: You need approximately 450-600+ marks depending on state and category.
 For general government MBBS seats (all India): Approximately 500-600 marks.
 Minimum qualifying marks (just to qualify NEET, not get a government seat): General – 50th percentile (approximately 718 marks range); SC/ST/OBC – 40th percentile.
 The higher your NEET score, the better government medical college you can access through MCC and state counselling.

 | NEET 2026 Score Range | Expected MBBS Admission Possibility |